core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic_name': A required field used as an application identifier.
 It encodes the topic name as a CBOR text string.
 Examples of topic names include human-readable strings (e.g., "room2"), UUIDs, or other values.

 * 'topic_data': A required field (optional during creation) containing the CoAP URI of the topic data resource for subscribing to a pubsub topic.
 It encodes the URI as a CBOR text string.
-This property may contain a fully formed URL including scheme and host or just the resource path depending on where the topic data is hosted.
+This property may contain a fully formed URL including scheme and host or just the resource path when the topic-data is hosted by the broker.

 <!--
 TODO: Confirm with Cabo and Marco